wwang-chcn/ONTraC/tutorials/parameters.md

                         preprocessing.
 Default is 4.
     --n-neighbors=N_NEIGHBORS
                         Number of neighbors used for kNN graph construction.
+                        It should be less than the number of cells in each sample.
                         Default is 50.
+    --n-local=N_LOCAL
+                        Specifies the nth closest local neighbors used for gaussian distance normalization.
+It should be less than the number of cells in each sample.
+Default is 20.

   Options for training:
     --device=DEVICE     Device for training.
 We support cpu and cuda now.
 Auto